 Maternal Fetal Medicine/High-Risk Pregnancy

-Our prenatal genetic counseling program provides comprehensive clinical and laboratory services, such as chorionic villus sampling (CVS) and amniocentesis, to detect chromosomal abnormalities.
-In the event of a genetic defect, we provide you with comprehensive genetic counseling to help you make informed health care decisions regarding your baby.
+Our prenatal genetic counseling program provides comprehensive clinical and laboratory services, such as chorionic villus sampling and amniocentesis to find any chromosomal abnormalities.
+We offer a comprehensive carrier screening panel that includes 28 genetic disorders.
+In the event of a genetic defect, we provide you with comprehensive genetic counseling to help you make informed health care decisions prior to and/or during your pregnancy.

 If you experience a premature birth or your baby has special needs, our Neonatal Intensive Care Unit (NICU) at The Mount Sinai Hospital offers a 46-bed regional perinatal center that cares for infants that require extra attention.
 The unit has more than 100 full-time nurses who specialize in newborn care, as well as social workers, lactation consultants, rehabilitation specialists, respiratory therapists, child life therapists, and music therapists, to provide your infant with the most advanced care possible.
 We work closely with pediatric medical and surgical sub-specialists in a host of areas to provide seamless care for your newborn.